From Fractionalization to Chiral Topological Superconductivity in a Flat Chern Band

 The resulting superconducting state has a chiral $f$-wave order parameter, $\langle d^\dagger_{\k} d^\dagger_{-\k} \rangle \propto k^3_+$, and is fully gapped.
-Since our system is spin-polarized and possesses a single Fermi surface enclosing $\gamma$, this chiral $f$-wave state (assuming weak pairing as implied in our analysis) is a topological superconductor characterized by Chern number $C=3/2$.
+Since our system is spin polarized and possesses a single Fermi surface enclosing $\gamma$, this chiral $f$-wave state (assuming weak pairing as implied in our analysis) is a topological superconductor characterized by Chern number $C=3/2$~\footnote{The Chern number $3/2$ implies three Majorana modes (rather than complex fermions), yielding a half-integer quantized thermal Hall response.}.
 As a hallmark of topology, this superconductor hosts $N=3$ branches of chiral Majorana edge modes at the boundary, and exhibits quantized thermal Hall conductance.

 {\it Numerical evidence of chiral $f$-wave pairing---} Motivated by our analytical results, which show that the anomalous Hall metal with short-range repulsion provides a favorable setting for superconducting instability, we now investigate our model using ED.
 To this end, we analyze the ground state energy as a function of the particle number $N$ for systems with $N_s=27$ and $28$ unit cells under periodic boundary conditions (PBC), as shown in Fig.~\ref{fig:bindingvsN}(a) and (b), respectively.
 In both cases, we find a finite pair binding energy $E_b \equiv E(N+2)+E(N)-2E(N+1)<0$ displayed in Fig.~\ref{fig:bindingvsN}(c), including at $2/3$ filling.
-In our convention, a negative $E_b$ means that the energy cost of adding two particles will be less than twice that of adding one particle, and therefore indicates pairing.
+In our convention, a negative $E_b$ means that the energy cost of adding two particles will be less than twice that of adding one particle, and therefore indicates pairing. {We also find that the energy of four doped carriers exceeds twice that of two, indicating the charge-$2e$ excitation as the lowest-energy charged excitation.}

 Importantly, for system sizes $N_s=27$ and $28$, a negative binding energy is found only when the number of {\it holes} $N_h=N_s-N$ is odd.
-It may seem counter-intuitive as the ground state of a superconductor normally has an even number of charges.
+It may seem counterintuitive as the ground state of a superconductor normally has an even number of charges.
 This is however not the case here.
 A key feature of our {\it spinless} chiral superconductor in the weak pairing phase is that holes at opposite momenta $\k$ and $-\k$ are all paired up, except the one at $\k=0$ which does not have a partner to pair with.
 This leads to a reversed even-odd effect, i.e., the ground state of our system prefers to have an odd number of holes, exactly as observed by our ED calculation.